-- a) Hearing Expenses.....\$20.00 - b) Vacant Possession of the Rented Premises. - c) An order for any and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+- a) Hearing Expenses.....\$20.00 - b) Vacant Possession of the Rented Premises. - c) An order for any costs associated with the certification of the attached orders. - d) An order for any and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.